Skip to content

 Read Story

-• Lyrics to Ka Esi Le Onye Isi Oche (Gwo Gwo Gwo Ngwo) Gentleman, Mike Ejeagha
+• Igbo to English Lyrics Translation to Ka Esi Le Onye Isi Oche (Gwo Gwo Gwo Ngwo Song) by Gentleman, Mike Ejeagha

 Nnam eze, a kpàtà m enyi My father, king, I have bought and brought Elephant.
 Nnam eze, a kpàtà m enyi My father, king, I have bought and brought Elephant.